- Route: Bangkok (BKK) – Melbourne (MEL)

 OK, it wouldn’t be anywhere near like Qatar business class!
 Yet, we’d had flown this leg before with Jetstar in business class… and the service was surprisingly good, as was the flight.

 Yet, the first time wasn’t an entirely fun or exciting experience for me… as I was feeling ill for some of it.
-Thus, Max was enjoying most of my food and having my share of alcoholic beverages… LOL!
+Thus, Paul was enjoying most of my food and having my share of alcoholic beverages… LOL!

 So, we made the decision to give it another test.